IDisposable

 .

-The purpose of this interface is to provide an explicit way to release unmanaged resources deterministically, ensuring that these resources are released as soon as they are no longer needed.
+The purpose of this interface is to provide an explicit way to release unmanaged resources in a deterministic manner, ensuring that these resources are released as soon as they are no longer needed.

-In C#, the Garbage Collector (garbage collector) takes care of freeing the memory allocated to objects once they are no longer needed.
+In C#, the Garbage Collector handles the memory allocated to objects once they are no longer needed.
 However, there are unmanaged resources, such as database connections, files, sockets, etc., that are not automatically managed by the Garbage Collector.

-If not properly released, these resources can cause memory leaks and other performance issues.
+If not released properly, these resources can cause memory leaks and other performance issues.
 Implementing IDisposable

 allows developers to release these resources explicitly and in a controlled manner.

-The IDisposable interface provides a way to release these unmanaged resources explicitly, allowing for better control over resource management in an application.
+The IDisposable interface provides a way to release these unmanaged resources explicitly, allowing for better resource management in an application.

 IDisposable Interface